Holomorphic representation of quantum computations: Proofs of the properties of the multimode stellar hierarchy

 where $\Pi_{\bm\alpha}=\frac1{\pi^k}\ket{\alpha_1\dots\alpha_k}\!\bra{\alpha_1\dots\alpha_k}\otimes\mathbb I_{m-k}$, $p_{\bm\alpha}:=\Tr(\Pi_{\bm\alpha}\rho)$ and $\rho_{\bm\alpha}:=\frac{\text{Tr}_{1\dots k}(\Pi_{\bm\alpha}\rho)}{\Tr(\Pi_{\bm\alpha}\rho)}$.

-Finally, any Gaussian channel may be implemented by taking the tensor product with a mixture of Gaussian states, applying a Gaussian unitary operation, applying a Gaussian measurement and taking partial trace.
-By Eq.~(\ref{eq:tensorproductrank}), taking the tensor product with a mixture of Gaussian states leave the stellar rank invariant.
+Finally, any Gaussian channel may be implemented by taking the tensor product with a Gaussian states, applying a Gaussian unitary operation, applying a Gaussian measurement and taking partial trace.
+By Eq.~(\ref{eq:tensorproductrank}), taking the tensor product with a Gaussian state leaves the stellar rank invariant.
 By Theorem~\ref{th:invar}, applying a Gaussian unitary operation also leave the stellar rank invariant.
 By the above, applying a Gaussian measurement and taking partial trace do not increase the stellar rank.
 Hence, the stellar rank is non-increasing under Gaussian channels.

 \end{proof}

 We now turn to the proof of Theorem~\ref{th:robust}:

 \begin{theorem} The $m$-mode stellar hierarchy is robust for the trace norm.
 Formally, for all $n\in\mathbb N$,